mathiase4/wow-guild-recruitment/README.md

 - I am presented with a simple form to fill out (character name, class/spec, discord, message).
 - After submitting the form, I see a success message and am redirected back to the guild's detail page.

-**US4: Search for a guild** ( will add later -won't-have "right now")
-> **User Story:** As a visitor, I want to search for guilds by name.

-**Acceptance Criteria:**
-- I can see a search bar on the guild list page.
-- After entering a search term, the list is filtered to show only guilds with matching names.

 **US5: Create an Account or Log In**
 > **User Story:** As a visitor, I want to be able to register for an account to create my own ads, or log in if I already have one.